Sujandahal38/musicRating/README.md

 `./client/admin` for AdminPage.
 `./client/user` from userPage.

-NOTE:- separate app for user and admin because they do no share UI and any components.
+NOTE:- separate app for user and admin because they do not share UI and any components.
 ##USED TECHNOLOGIES:

 -Puppeteer for youtube scraping and..